A duality approach to the symmetry of Bernstein-Sato polynomials of free divisors: Abstract

 \section{Abstract}

 In this paper we prove that the Bernstein-Sato polynomial of any free divisor for which the $\DD[s]$-module $\DD[s] h^s$ admits a Spencer logarithmic resolution satisfies the symmetry property $b(-s-2) = \pm b(s)$.
-This applies in particular to locally quasi-homogeneous free divisors, or more generally, to free divisors of linear Jacobian type.
+This applies in particular to locally quasi-homogeneous free divisors (for instance, to free hyperplane arrangements), or more generally, to free divisors of linear Jacobian type.
 We also prove that the Bernstein-Sato polynomial of an integrable logarithmic connection $\EE$ and of its dual $\EE^*$ with respect to a free divisor of linear Jacobian type are related by the equality $b_{\EE}(s)=\pm b_{\EE^*}(-s-2)$.
 Our results are based on the behaviour of the modules $\DD[s] h^s$ and $\DD[s] \EE[s]h^s $ under duality.

 Keywords: Bernstein-Sato polynomials, free divisors, logarithmic differential operators, Spencer resolutions, Lie-Rinehart algebras, logarithmic connections.\\ {\sc MSC: 14F10, 32C38}